The Nukunu language lies east of the head of Spencer Gulf in South Australia, and includes the townships of Port Pirie and Melrose.

 DISCLAIMER:

-The locations of the languages of SA, as stated on the this website, are based on the 1994 AIATSIS published Horton map.
-They are not intended for Land Claim use, and are an approximate guide only.
+The above map is based upon the Horton Indigenous Map of Australia © Aboriginal Studies Press, AIATSIS, and Auslig/Sinclair, Knight, Merz, 1996.
+The full map is available on the AIATSIS website.
+The locations of the languages of SA, as stated on the this website are not intended for Land Claim use, and are an approximate guide only.
 Individual language project locations are based on information from publicly available MILR (ILS) documents.